E3V3A/MMM-Tabulator/README.md

 ## MagicMirror Module: Tabulator

-`MMM-Tabulator` is just a demonstration module for using the [Tabulator](http://tabulator.info/) *npm* package on your [MagicMirror](https://github.com/MichMich/MagicMirror).
-*Tabulator* is a very nice tool for producing dynamic HTML tables from various sources, like JSON and XML etc.
-However, although very well documented, the [examples](http://tabulator.info/examples/) are very hard to understand and implement in practice, for non-experts.

 | STATUS: | Version | Date | Maintained? |
 |:------- |:------- |:---- |:----------- |
 | Working | `1.0.2` | 2018-03-05 | YES |

+**What is this module doing?**

+`MMM-Tabulator` is just a demonstration module for using the [Tabulator](http://tabulator.info/) *npm* package on your [MagicMirror](https://github.com/MichMich/MagicMirror).
+*Tabulator* is a very nice tool for producing dynamic HTML tables from various sources, like JSON, CSV and XML etc.
+However, although very well documented, the [examples](http://tabulator.info/examples/) are very hard to understand and implement in practice, for non-experts.

 **Why I should use Tabulator?**